IMSAI 8080: History

 In May 1972, William Millard started a business called IMS Associates (IMS) in the areas of computer consulting and engineering, using his home as an office.
 By 1973, Millard incorporated the business and soon found funding for it, receiving several contracts, all for software.
+IMS stood for "Information Management Services".

 In 1974, IMS was contacted by a client which wanted a "workstation system" that could complete jobs for any General Motors car dealership.
 IMS planned a system including a terminal, small computer, printer, and special software.
 Five of these workstations were to have common access to a hard disk drive, which would be controlled by a small computer.
 Eventually product development was stopped.

 Millard and his chief engineer Joe Killian turned to the microprocessor.
 Intel had announced the 8080 chip, and compared to the 4004 to which IMS Associates had been first introduced, it looked like a "real computer".
 Full-scale development of the IMSAI 8080 was put into action using the existing Altair 8800's S-100 bus, and by October 1975 an ad was placed in Popular Electronics, receiving positive reactions.

 IMS shipped the first IMSAI 8080 kits on 16 December 1975, before turning to fully assembled units.
 In 1976, IMS was renamed to IMSAI Manufacturing Corporation because by then, they were a manufacturing company, not a consulting firm.

 In 1977, IMSAI marketing director Seymour I. Rubinstein paid Gary Kildall $25,000 for the right to run CP/M version 1.3, which eventually evolved into an operating system called IMDOS, on IMSAI 8080 computers.
 Other manufacturers followed and CP/M eventually became the de facto standard 8-bit operating system.

 By October 1979, the IMSAI corporation was bankrupt.
 The VDP (all-in-one) computer had sold poorly and was not competitive with the Radio Shack TRS-80, Commodore PET, and Apple II computers.
 The 'IMSAI' trademark was acquired by Thomas "Todd" Fischer and Nancy Freitas (former early employees of IMS Associates), who continued manufacturing the computers under the IMSAI name as a division of Fischer-Freitas Co.
 Support for early IMSAI systems continues.
+The first registration of the trademark IMSAI was on 17 January 1980.
+The right to the word mark IMSAI expired on 6 April 2004 because Thomas Fischer did not correctly submit the required documents for renewal.

-IMSAI 8080 replicas have entered the market, due in part to the legality of hardware copyright encouraging amateur techophiles to make backwards compatible machines, with the retro aesthetics.
+IMSAI 8080 replicas have entered the market, due in part to the legality of copying hardware designs encouraging amateur technophiles to make backwards compatible machines, with the retro aesthetics.
 The color scheme matches the original IMS 1973 "Hypercube" project, but some peripherals such as the floppy are simulated and instead use Wi-fi.